 Dairy free - Replace the butter with coconut oil and the cream cheese with coconut cream.
 For the keto cream cheese frosting, use vegan cream cheese and vegan butter.

 Love chocolate?
 I have a delicious recipe for keto chocolate cupcakes!
-Or, for a keto chocolate frosting, simply add 2 tbsp cocoa powder to the frosting ingredients.
+Or, for a keto chocolate frosting, simply add 2 tablespoon cocoa powder to the frosting ingredients.